nahumsa/brewery-data-lake/README.md

 The Data Quality is assessed by using a [Pydantic](https://docs.pydantic.dev/latest/) Model to make sure that columns that are used for partitions (`country`, `state`, and `city`) are not null.
+If any of the entries that are fetched from the API do not comply with our data model, then the pipeline will fail.